dconlrn/dconlrn.github.io/mlyw.md

 **Bias Variance Note:**

-The Bias-Variance Tradeoff is relevant for supervised machine learning
+The Bias-Variance Tradeoff is relevant for supervised machine learning, meaning it's something you need to consider when using the technique.

 – specifically for predictive modeling.
 It’s a way to diagnose the performance of an algorithm by breaking down its prediction error.